Oxen-AI/oxen-ai.github.io/src/init.md

 # Why the name Oxen?

 "Oxen" 🐂 comes from the fact that the tooling will plow, maintain, and version your data like a good farmer tends to their fields 🌾.
 During the agricultural revolution the Ox allowed humans to automate the process of plowing fields so they could specialize in higher level tasks.
 Data is the lifeblood of ML/AI.
 Let Oxen take care of the grunt work of your infrastructure so you can focus on the higher-level problems that matter to your product.

+# Where to start?

+In order to fully grok the Oxen codebase, it's important to define a few terms and understand the different [domain objects](domains.md).
+This way you'll have the right terminology to build upon and know where to look when adding or debugging features.